milo168/ECE209TimeStamp/index.md

 - Week 9
   - Modify SyncWISE to use CMACtivity
   - Train video model and fusion model
+- Week 10
+  - Modify SyncWISE to use CMACtivity
+  - Use the shifts predicted by SyncWISE
+  - Update Github repository
+  - Update the website
+- Final Week
+  - Evaluate the combined methods
+  - Prepare the final slides and presentation
+  - Update Github repository
+  - Update the website

 ------
 # Contribution (to be updated dynamically)